 When is a Stephen Minister needed?

-Stephen Ministers function in five general types of caregiving situations:
+Stephen Ministers can help in five general types of care giving situations:

-Follow-up care - Stephen Ministers keep showing up when the crisis is over and everyone else has gone home.
+- Follow-up care – When the crisis is over and everyone else has gone home, Stephen Ministers keep showing up.
 This often is the most difficult time of adjustment for an individual and the time when having someone compassionate to talk to can make a tremendous difference in moving on with life.

-- Chronic care - Stephen Ministers are effective at listening to individuals with health conditions that are never likely to improve or that are only likely to deteriorate.
-Often times these people are slowly forgotten by friends and family and need supplemental care like that provided by a Stephen Minister.
+- Chronic care – Stephen Ministers are effective at listening to individuals with health conditions that are never likely to improve or that are only likely to deteriorate.
+Often times these people are slowly forgotten by friends and family and need supplemental care.

-Preventive care - Stephen Ministers can be brought into a situation before things become so bad that a crisis develops.
-By serving as a good listener and allowing someone to let off steam, a Stephen Minister can help prevent a real explosion at a later time.
+- Preventive care – Before things become so bad that a crisis develops, Stephen Ministers may be able to help.
+By serving as a good listener and allowing someone to let off steam, they can help prevent a real explosion at a later time.